raspberrypilearning/microbit-datalogging/en/step_1.md

-You can record (log) data from sensors on your micro:bit.
+You can store (log) data to your micro:bit V2 that will still be there after you unplug the power.
+This is not the case with data stored using variables.

 In this example, data from the microphone is logged.